isomerpages/govtech-gobusiness-main/pages/blog/2022-11-04-post-sourbombe.md

 Being your own boss may come with its challenges, but is also immensely rewarding, reflects Genevieve, as she works with her team to see her ideals and dreams come to life.
 These include expansion plans in the form of an upcoming outlet at Jewel Changi Airport, which is set to open in November 2022.

-“[ Don’t ] be too hard on yourself, ride things along, do your best.
+“[Don’t] be too hard on yourself, ride things along, do your best.
 And then just let things flow naturally… Just embrace it,” she advises.
-“Keep going. “
+"Keep going."

 Ready to take the first step to build your own business?
-Check out the [GoBusiness Start-up Guide](/start-a-business/){:target="_blank"}{:rel="noopener"}, an extensive guide on how to start home-based businesses and larger ventures alike, and find out more about Genevieve’s experience as an entrepreneur in this video.
+Check out the [GoBusiness Start-up Guide](/start-a-business/?src=gobiz_blog){:target="_blank"}{:rel="noopener"}, an extensive guide on how to start home-based businesses and larger ventures alike, and find out more about Genevieve’s experience as an entrepreneur in this video.

 <p>
 <div class="bp-youtube">